 Common Reasons for Being Refused Loan Protection

-Because there are different types of loan protection insurance, and policies can differ from one lender to the next, it’s important to review the reasons your policy might not pay out when you make a claim.
-Some common reasons claims can be refused include:
+Because there are different types of loan protection insurance and policies can differ from one company to the next, it’s important to review the reasons your policy might not pay out when you make a claim.
+Here’s a look at some common reasons why claims can be refused.

 Part-Time Employment

-If you are unable to work because of an illness, injury, or other condition that existed before you purchased the policy, your claim could be refused.
-It’s important to be clear about which health conditions might not be covered under the policy — and to be upfront about any health issues you know you have when you sign up.
+If you are unable to work because of an illness, an injury, or another condition that existed before you purchased the policy, your claim could be refused.
+It’s important to understand which health conditions may not be covered under the policy before you sign up.

 Short-Term Employment